Siege of Jadotville: Battle

-Attempting to reach the besieged A Company, the relief column was stymied in a series of battles at a pinch point called the Lufira Bridge.
-It carried the Jadotville-to-Elisabethville Highway across the Lufira River.
-The Katangese forces dug in here and brought heavy and sustained ground and air fire onto the relief column, killing three Indian UN troops, injuring a number of Irish UN troops and ultimately forcing the column off the bridge.
+Attempting to reach the besieged A Company, the relief column, named "Force Kane" after its commander Commandant John Kane, was stymied in a series of battles at a pinch point called the Lufira Bridge.
+This bridge carried the Jadotville-to-Elisabethville Highway across the Lufira River.
+The Katangese forces dug in here and brought heavy and sustained ground and air fire onto the relief column, killing up to five Indian troops, injuring a number of Irish troops and ultimately forcing the column off the bridge.
+Additionally, during the effort to reach the trapped company, the Katanga forces set off charges on the railway bridge to impede potential relief efforts.

+On 14 September, the Fouga jet flew passes over the battlefield, dropping bombs that disabled the Company's vehicles and caused injuries to two Irish soldiers.

-A number of days later, the besieged Irish radioed to their headquarters: "We will hold out until our last bullet is spent.
+During the siege, the Irish radioed to their headquarters: "We will hold out until our last bullet is spent.
 Could do with some whiskey".

-The Katangese asked Quinlan for a cease-fire, as their own forces had been seriously diminished.
-By this time their effective strength may have been reduced to 2,000 men.
-Quinlan agreed.
+On 16 September, a second attempt to reach the Irish company was made, but failed with another three Indian troops being killed and a further eight soldiers suffering injuries.
+The Katangese asked Quinlan for a ceasefire, as their own forces had been diminished.
+By this time, their effective strength may have been reduced to 2,000 men.
+Later that same day, a ceasefire agreement was reached between Quinlan and the leader of the Katangan forces, enabling the Irish troops to re-supply with water; the Gendarmerie retreated from their positions surrounding the UN compound.

+Quinlan lacked any clear direction or communication from his superiors, and the Katangese gradually infringed on the ceasefire agreement to undermine "A" Company's position.
+With his position untenable, without any clear orders or promise of assistance, having run out of ammunition and food and being low on water, Quinlan accepted their second offer to surrender.
+On 17 September, Quinlan met with Katangan Minister Munongo, in which a formal written ceasefire and surrender agreement was made, which contained the proviso that the Irish Company would keep their weapons and be unharmed.

 A Company, 35th Battalion, suffered five wounded in action during the siege.
-The Katangese suffered up to 300 killed, including 30 mercenaries and an indeterminate number of wounded, with figures ranging from 300 to 1,000.
+While sources vary, the Katangese may have suffered up to 300 killed, including 30 mercenaries and an indeterminate number of wounded, with figures ranging from 300 to 1,000.

-At one stage in the conflict, a mission to bring in water by air was successful, but due to the use of contaminated containers (previously used to store petrol), the water was largely undrinkable.
-Quinlan lacked any clear direction or communication from his superiors, and the Katangese gradually infringed on the cease-fire agreement to undermine "A" Company's position.
-With his position untenable, without any clear orders or promise of assistance, having run out of ammunition and food and low on water, Quinlan accepted the second offer to surrender to the Katangese on the afternoon of Sunday 17 September.
-The Irish soldiers were held as hostages for approximately one month, in an effort to extort terms of ceasefire that were embarrassing to the United Nations.
-The Katangese and their mercenary allies bartered the Irish soldiers for prisoners in the custody of the Congolese government of Joseph Kasa-Vubu.
+The Irish soldiers were held as hostages for approximately one month, in an effort to force terms of ceasefire that were embarrassing to the UN.

 After being released, the troops were returned to their base in Elisabethville.
-Some weeks later, however, "A" Company found itself involved in active combat again, this time with the support of Swedish UN troops.
+Some weeks later, however, "A" Company found itself in active combat again, this time with the support of Swedish UN troops.
 Eventually, they were reinforced with fresh troops from Ireland (their replacement was the 36th Battalion).
 After weeks of fighting and their six-month tour of duty now complete, "A" Company was rotated out of the battle zone and were home in Ireland that December.